aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 This module assumes you have a general knowledge of AWS services and that you have an AWS account with an IAM user that has full administrative privileges.
 Additionally, only one person should do this module in a specific AWS account in a given region.
 If more than one person is using the same AWS account for this module at the same time, each must use a different AWS IoT region.

-### AWS IoT

-AWS IoT is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.
-AWS IoT can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.

 ### 1. Select a Region and Launch CloudFormation Stack

 AWS IoT is located in many [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#iot_region) across the world.
 We will provide shortcuts for the regions we want you to use later in this lab.
 As noted above, if more than one person is doing the module in the same AWS account, each person should use a different region.
 Please use the same region throughout the lab.